Painting Over Dark Colors: Tips for Full Coverage

 Clean the Walls

-Wash the walls to remove any dirt or grease.
-Use a degreaser like trisodium phosphate (TSP) and scrub off any loose paint.
-Rinse thoroughly with water and let dry completely.
-Clean walls allow the new paint to adhere properly.
+Wash the walls thoroughly with a degreaser like trisodium phosphate (TSP) to remove dirt and grease.
+Scrub away loose paint, rinse with clean water, and let surfaces dry completely.
+Clean walls give new paint a strong foundation.

 Lightly Sand Rough Spots

-Go over the entire wall with fine-grit sandpaper (around 220 grit) to rough up the surface.
-This gives the new paint “tooth” to grip onto.
-Pay extra attention to any glossy areas.
-Wipe away dust with a tack cloth.
+Use fine-grit sandpaper (around 220 grit) to scuff the surface lightly.
+This adds “tooth” for the paint to grip and helps even out glossy areas.
+Wipe away dust with a tack cloth before priming.

 Apply a Primer